Cyfrin/4-puppy-raffle-audit/audit-data/2023-09-01-puppy-raffle.md

 ## Medium

-### [M-1] Looping through players array to check for duplicates in `PuppyRaffle::enterRaffle` is a potential DoS vector, incrementing gas costs for future entrants
+### [M-1] Looping through `players` array to check for duplicates in `PuppyRaffle::enterRaffle` is a potential DoS vector and causes errors when `raffleId = 0`

 **Description:** The `PuppyRaffle::enterRaffle` function loops through the `players` array to check for duplicates.
-However, the longer the `PuppyRaffle:players` array is, the more checks a new player will have to make.
-This means that the gas costs for players who enter right when the raffle starts will be dramatically lower than those who enter later.
-Every additional address in the `players` array, is an additional check the loop will have to make.
+This introduces two main problems:

+1. Gas DoS Vector:
+   The longer the `players` array becomes, the more checks must be performed, increasing the gas cost for later entrants.
+This creates a potential DoS vector and introduces unfair gas pricing between early and late participants.

+2. Incorrect Duplicate Detection When `raffleId = 0`:
+   The refactored version uses a `mapping(address => uint256)` to track players per raffle.
+However, since Solidity mappings return `0` by default, initializing `raffleId` to `0` results in false duplicate errors.
+For example, even a fresh player will be seen as a duplicate if `raffleId == 0`.

+3. Incorrect Loop Order in Refactor:
+   The duplicate check is done after updating `players[]` and `addressToRaffleId`, which causes the duplicate detection to always fail.
+The logic must be reordered to perform the check before updating state.

 **Note to students: This next line would likely be it's own finding itself.
 However, we haven't taught you about MEV yet, so we are going to ignore it.**
 Additionally, this increased gas cost creates front-running opportunities where malicious users can front-run another raffle entrant's transaction, increasing its costs, so their enter transaction fails.

-**Impact:** The impact is two-fold.
+**Impact:**

 1. The gas costs for raffle entrants will greatly increase as more players enter the raffle.
 2. Front-running opportunities are created for malicious users to increase the gas costs of other users, so their transaction fails.
+3. False Rejection of Players: New players are incorrectly rejected when `raffleId` is `0` due to default mapping values.
+4. Broken Logic in Refactor: When using the mapping approach, incorrect loop ordering introduces a false duplicate check.

 **Proof of Concept:**